stijnvermeeren-swisstopo/label-studio-ml-backend/label_studio_ml/boreholes_backend/README.md

 - `LOG_LEVEL` - set the log level for the model server
 - `WORKERS` - specify the number of workers for the model server
 - `THREADS` - specify the number of threads for the model server

-# Customization

-The ML backend can be customized by adding your own models and logic inside the `./dir_with_your_model` directory.